Characterising and bounding the set of quantum behaviours in contextuality scenarios: Contextuality scenarios

 It is known that there exist contextuality scenarios in which $\cQ\subsetneq\cC$, specifically those which can be mapped to Bell scenarios \cite{schmid2018contextual} (where this statement is equivalent to quantum theory not being maximally non-local).
-We demonstrate that this strict inclusion continues to hold in more general scenarios, for example, see Table \ref{SchidtSpekkens}.
+We demonstrate that this strict inclusion continues to hold in more general scenarios, for example, see Table~\ref{SchidtSpekkens}.

-Apart from $\mathcal{Q}$ itself, we study two natural subsets of it: (i) the set of behaviours realised by pure quantum states $\rho^2_x = \rho_x$, denoted by $\mathcal{Q}^{\Psi}$, and (ii) the set of behaviours realised by projective (sharp) measurements, i.e., those in which $(M^y_k)^2 = M^y_k$, denoted by $\mathcal{Q}^{\Pi}$.
+Apart from $\mathcal{Q}$ itself, we study two natural subsets of it: (i) the set of behaviours realised by pure quantum states $\rho^2_x = \rho_x$, denoted by $\mathcal{Q}^{\Psi}$, and (ii) the set of behaviours realised by projective (sharp) measurements, i.e., those in which $(M^y_k)^2 = M^y_k$ denoted by $\mathcal{Q}^{\Pi}$.

-We present the following new observations regarding the set of quantum behaviours in contextuality scenarios:
+{We now collect some observations regarding the set of quantum behaviours in contextuality scenarios expressed in the notation we have laid out.
+Some of the{se} observations are already known or partially known, as indicated subsequently.}

-\begin{prop} For all contextuality scenarios the set of quantum behaviours $\mathcal{Q}$ is convex. \end{prop} \begin{prop} For all contextuality scenarios the subset of quantum behaviours $\mathcal{Q}^{\Pi}$ is convex. \end{prop} \begin{prop} For all contextuality scenarios with only trivial equivalences of measurement effects $T\equiv (X,Y,Z,\mathcal{OE}_P,\emptyset )$, projective measurements are sufficent to recover the quantum set, i.e., $\mathcal{Q}=\mathcal{Q}^\Pi$. \end{prop} \begin{prop} For all contextuality scenarios with only trivial equivalences of preparations, $T = (X,Y,Z,\emptyset,\mathcal{OE}_M)$, all behaviours are noncontextual, i.e., $\mathcal{NC}=\mathcal{Q}=\mathcal{C}$. \end{prop} \begin{prop} For all contextuality scenarios with three or fewer preparation procedures, $T = (X \le 3,Y,Z,\mathcal{OE}_P,\mathcal{OE}_M)$, all behaviours are noncontextual, i.e., $\mathcal{NC}=\mathcal{Q}=\mathcal{C}$. \end{prop} \begin{prop} In general, for contextuality scenarios with non-trivial equivalences of measurement effects, projective measurements cannot produce all quantum contextual behaviours, i.e., $\mathcal{Q}^\Pi \subsetneq \mathcal{Q}$. \end{prop} \begin{prop} In general, for contextuality scenarios with non-trivial equivalences of preparations, pure states cannot produce all quantum contextual behaviours, i.e., $\mathcal{Q}^\Psi \subsetneq \mathcal{Q}$. \end{prop}
+\begin{prop} For all contextuality scenarios the set of quantum behaviours $\mathcal{Q}$ is convex. \end{prop} \begin{prop} For all contextuality scenarios the subset of quantum behaviours $\mathcal{Q}^{\Pi}$ is convex. \end{prop} \begin{prop} For all contextuality scenarios with only trivial equivalences of preparations, $T = (X,Y,K,\emptyset,\mathcal{OE}_M)$, all behaviours are noncontextual, i.e., $\mathcal{NC}=\mathcal{Q}=\mathcal{C}$. \end{prop} \begin{prop} For all contextuality scenarios with three or fewer preparation procedures, $T = (X \le 3,Y,K,\mathcal{OE}_P,\mathcal{OE}_M)$, all behaviours are noncontextual, i.e., $\mathcal{NC}=\mathcal{Q}=\mathcal{C}$. \end{prop} \begin{prop} For all contextuality scenarios with only trivial equivalences of measurement effects $T\equiv (X,Y,K,\mathcal{OE}_P,\emptyset )$, projective measurements are sufficient to recover the quantum set, i.e., $\mathcal{Q}=\mathcal{Q}^\Pi$. \end{prop} \begin{prop} In general, for contextuality scenarios with non-trivial equivalences of preparations, pure states cannot produce all quantum contextual behaviours, i.e., $\mathcal{Q}^\Psi \subsetneq \mathcal{Q}$. \end{prop} \begin{prop} In general, for contextuality scenarios with non-trivial equivalences of measurement effects, projective measurements cannot produce all quantum contextual behaviours, i.e., $\mathcal{Q}^\Pi \subsetneq \mathcal{Q}$. \end{prop}